Running Conduit to the Second Floor: Revit MEP Tutorial

 Select here, 2 inches.
 Select here.
 There we are.

-And this is the same exact thing that we do to adjust walls with dimensions, or anything else that we need to adjust with the dimensions.
+And this is the same exact thing that we do to adjust walls with dimensions or anything else that we need to adjust with dimensions.
 And there we go.
 I want to go ahead now, and I'm going to select these pieces here, by holding CTRL.

 And I'm going to go ahead and slide these over.
 And as you can see, it's not really liking it.
 Okay.

 So, there we are.
-I'm going to go ahead, and we'll actually, we could flip-flop these panels around if we wanted to.
+I'm going to go ahead, and we could actually flip-flop these panels around if we wanted to.
 Based on how sometimes things go, it may not necessarily work out to have the panels in one location.

-So, this is LP1, or PP1, excuse me, right?
+So, this is LP1—excuse me, right?
 So this is PP1, and this is PP3.
 I'm going to go ahead, take this guy, slide it over.
-I'm going to take here, slide this over into the position.
+I'm going to take here, slide this over into position.

 And I'm going to grab this one, and bring it back over here.
 And then, if I needed to make sure that they were aligned with the other panels, I could just align.
 I'm going to zoom in, find the panel, and there it is.